azinasg/AAM_TL/README.md

 ## Installation

-Please make sure [Menpo](https://github.com/menpo/menpo) and [Menpofit](https://github.com/menpo/menpofit) are installed.
-For installation if you already have [Conda](https://conda.io/miniconda.html) installed on your computer, you only need to run the following codes:
+Please make sure all prerequisites including [menpo](https://github.com/menpo/menpo) and [menpofit](https://github.com/menpo/menpofit) are installed.
+For instaling menpo and menpofit if you already have [Conda](https://conda.io/miniconda.html) installed on your computer, you only need to run the following codes:

 ```
 conda create -n myenv python=2.7